costajob/app-servers/README.md

 [Java](https://www.java.com/en/) 8 comes pre-installed on Xcode 7.31.
 I get two Sun certifications back in 2006 and realized the more i delved into Java the less i liked it.
 Ignoring Java on this comparison is not an option anyway: Java is the most used programming language in the world (2016) and some smart folks have invested on it since the 90ies.

+### Python
+[Python](https://www.python.org/) 3.5 is installed by official OSX package.
+Python is a widely used high-level, general-purpose, interpreted, dynamic programming language.
+It supports several programming paradigms and can count on a broad standard library.

 ### Rust
 [Rust](https://www.rust-lang.org/) language version 1.13.0 is installed by official OSX package.